NeonHo/CSMLNotebook/CTF/Web入门/5-PHP features.md

 - allows an attacker to gain remote control of a web server.
 - It consists of a small script typically placed on a vulnerable web server.
 ## Hypothesis
-- As the probability's perspective,
+- As the probability's perspective, $1$ has bigger probability than other .
+-